Knipe Point: History

-Originally the first Trade Union holiday camp in the North of England, owned by NALGO it opened its doors in 1933.
+Originally the first Trade Union holiday camp in the North of England, owned by NALGO, it opened its doors in 1933.
 It had 124 wooden bungalows, accommodating 252 visitors.
 A dining hall with waiter service, a rest room along with recreation rooms for playing cards, billiards, a theatre for indoor shows and dancing was also provided.
-The new centre also provided Tennis courts, Bowling greens along with a children's play area.
+The new centre also provided tennis courts and bowling greens, along with a children's play area.
 The visitors could walk to the beach where there was a sun terrace and beach house which also had a small shop.

+Among the earliest visitors were the family of poet Philip Larkin.
+During the Second World War it became a home for evacuated children from Middlesbrough.
+The site became permanent residential homes in 1985 when a planning restriction limiting the site to holiday homes was overruled following an appeal by the owner of the site.
+The NALGO camp closed in 1974 and was later sold.

+The history of the holiday camp can be found in Colin Ward and Dennis Hardy's book Goodnight Campers.

 Click here to see photos of the NALGO camp from the 1930s.

-One of the earliest visitors were the family of poet Philip Larkin and during the Second World War it became a home for evacuated children from Middlesbrough.

 To see a black and white film of the NALGO holiday camp at Knipe Point please see the site of the Yorkshire Film Archive here.
-The NALGO camp closed in 1974 and was later sold.

-The history of the holiday camp can be found in Colin Ward and Dennis Hardy's book Goodnight Campers.

-The site became permanent residential homes in 1985 when a planning restriction limiting the site to holiday homes was overruled following an appeal by the owner of the site.